-- A clear definition of the genesis of the dispute.
+- a clear definition of the genesis of the dispute;

-- A thorough assessment of the parties’ underlying interests.
+- a thorough assessment of the parties’ underlying interests;

-- And, potentially, a negotiated resolution of all open issues, that is flexible, durable, and, if you elect, completely confidential.
+- potentially, a negotiated resolution of all open issues, that is flexible, durable, and, if you elect, completely confidential.

-The dramatic growth in Alternative Dispute Resolution practice in the past decade is the result of well-informed, sophisticated parties deciding to move beyond a dependency on the adversarial model as the solution to their commercial or matrimonial disputes.
+The dramatic growth in Commercial Dispute Resolution practice in the past decade is the result of well-informed, sophisticated parties deciding to move beyond a dependency on the adversarial model as the solution to their commercial or matrimonial disputes.
 Rather than relinquishing control to another party (e.g., a person in a black robe), they take control of the dispute resolution process and manage their conflict with the assistance of a trained, skilled neutral party (e.g., a mediator).
 Both Mark Carta and Darcy McAlister are trained, certified mediators known for their creative, cost-effective dispute resolutions.